raiyansiddique/warmup_project/README.md

 ## Person Follower

 For the person follower problem, we are tasked with having the Neato follow a person.
 Our approach is fairly simple, we have the Neato follow the closest object that is not 0.1 meters away.
 If the nearest object is 0.1 meters or closer, then the Neato will stop.
-If the person is not directly in front of the neato the neato will try to
+If the person is not directly in front of the neato the neato will try to rotate towards the person.

+## Obstacle Avoidance